 Being resilient is the ability to overcome adversity and choose to have a positive outlook on life's stress.
 Resiliency is understanding and actively working through your emotions with mindfulness.
 When external stress occurs, you are able to adapt and self-manage that stress.
-The main point is to learn from your failure and using it as feedback for your future.
+The main point is to learn from your failure and use it as feedback for your future.

 Steps to practice resiliency:

 - Build a strong network of positive relationships.
 A positive mindset starts with YOU.
 But it also coincides with the people you surround yourself with.
 Recognize people in your life that drain you of energy or make it difficult to remain positive.
-It may be difficult to have that conversation, but you will appreciate having addressed the situation afterwards.
+It may be difficult to have that conversation, but you will appreciate having addressed the situation afterward.